staD020/png2prg/readme.md

 When multiple files are added, they are treated as animation frames.
 You can also supply an animated .gif.

-### Animation csv

-Since version 1.12 the -anim-csv flag has been added to give more freedom to users wanting to create animation displayers.
-It is now possible to have a custom -frame-delay per frame.

-The csv should simply look like this, rows of frame delay value and image:

-    10,frame0.png
-    50,frame1.png
-    10,frame2.png

-Examples can be found here: [Évoluer by The Sarge](https://github.com/staD020/png2prg/blob/master/testdata/evoluer/evoluer.csv) and [Rose by Sander](https://github.com/staD020/png2prg/blob/master/testdata/petscii/anim/rose.csv)

-    png2prg -d -o evoluer.prg -sid testdata/evoluer/Evoluer.sid -anim-csv testdata/evoluer/evoluer.csv
-    png2prg -d -o rose.prg -anim-csv testdata/petscii/anim/rose.csv

 ## Sprite Animation

 Each frame will be concatenated in the output .prg.